 Cloud computing eliminates all capital costs associated with purchasing and setting up hardware and software in data centers.
 This forces banks to concentrate on their core banking functions.

 Cloud computing services make data management simple.
 It is possible to utilize a vast amount of data stored in banks.
-Cloud computing enables banking and financial services to manage the banking industry’s diverse demands.
+Cloud computing in banking and financial services manages the banking industry’s diverse demands.

 Cloud computing infrastructure is extremely dependable.
 Cloud computing ensures that information is completely backed up.
 Additionally, cloud computing managed service providers can be retrieved with ease from numerous redundant locations.
 Hybrid cloud architectures ensure the highest level of data security.
 The data stored in the cloud is well-encrypted, preventing banks from facing any security issues.